HW Software Introduction

 Summary of Technology IPOs

-- The pipeline of technology IPOs remains strong with companies including McAfee and Airbnb planning on listing in Q4.
+- The pipeline of technology IPOs remains strong with companies including Affirm, Coinbase, and UiPath as well as SAP’s spinout of Qualtrics planning on listing in 2021.